Possums in the Crawlspace? Here's What You Should—and Shouldn't—Do

 Photos and written observations are incredibly helpful when contacting wildlife or restoration professionals.
 They’ll use your information to develop a plan for safe removal, damage assessment, and long-term exclusion.

 This is where the professionals step in.
-Titus Restoration works alongside licensed wildlife removal specialists who use humane, safe, and legal methods to trap and relocate possums.
+Titus Contracting works alongside licensed wildlife removal specialists who use humane, safe, and legal methods to trap and relocate possums.
 Our team can coordinate the removal process and immediately follow up with restoration work to reverse any damage caused by the intruder.

 Because possums are often just a symptom of a larger issue—like broken vent screens, open crawlspace access, or poor insulation—our job doesn’t stop at removal.